buckbaskin/buckbaskin.github.io/content/experiment-symplify-speedup.md

-This profiling provides lots of information, such as the cumulative time in a function or the time spent in the function specifically (excluding sub-functions) but it is often too much information to understand intuitively in an exploratory exercise such as this where I'm not familiar with the code.
+This profiling provides lots of information, such as the cumulative time in a function or the time spent in the function specifically (excluding sub-functions).
+Unfortunately, that lots of information is often too much information to understand intuitively during an exploratory exercise such as this one where I'm not familiar with the code.

 ## Flamegraphs